 - Super Smush (increase in saving memory)

 - You can keep the backup of original images in case you need to restore it.

 - You can Smush image up to 32MB

 - and so on (check the below snapshot)

 - 24*7 support, if you face any problem with this plugin, then you can connect with the support team at any time.

-For a WordPress blogger, I would recommend this plugin if your blog loading speed is slow and you want to optimize the images.
-Installing this plugin is worth.
+For a WordPress blogger, I would recommend this plugin if your blog loading speed is slow, and you want to optimize the images.
+Installing this plugin is worth it.

 Latest posts by Amit Kharbade (see all)

 - My Crypto Trading Journey and Learnings - March 22, 2022